LUU22/CodeRain/README.md

 # CodeRain

-* A simple recreation to the Digital Rain sequence from Matrix.
+* A simple recreation to the Digital Rain sequence, is a famous visual effect from the Matrix movie trilogy.

 # Example